Selling to the U.S. Department of War – Attractiveness and challenges

 “I know of one Canadian company that was able to land a big contract because they were one of only two companies in the world with rights to use a particular chemical,” says Boomer.
 “They might not otherwise have been able to compete for that kind of contract, but they were a unique option.”

 Not every company can aspire to that kind of product exclusivity, but Boomer says there are other ways to stand out.
-Because the DoD is always looking for leading edge technology, Canadian businesses that have innovative and next-generation solutions have another path to differentiation and success.
+Because the DoW is always looking for leading edge technology, Canadian businesses that have innovative and next-generation solutions have another path to differentiation and success.

 Challenge: Maturity and meticulousness a must

-Working with a large customer like the DoD does also come with some challenges, Boomer notes.
+Working with a large customer like the DoW does also come with some challenges, Boomer notes.
 Its ultra-precise contracts can be so specific that smaller companies with less in-house contractual expertise might be at risk of missing a term or condition that could result in a costly penalty if not delivered on.

 Part of what makes the American military so effective is its culture of high standardization: there is a prescribed, repeatable way of doing virtually everything.
-As a result, DoD contracts have had the same format and style for years, with very specific (and sometimes old-fashioned) language.
+As a result, DoW contracts have had the same format and style for years, with very specific (and sometimes old-fashioned) language.

 “They require specific fonts and even the use of specific pencils on hand-written forms,” Boomer explains.
 “Instructions need to be followed exactly.
 Most defence companies are used to this, but the whole procurement and contracting approach might come as a shock to an agile, efficiency-oriented software firm.”